readthedocs/readthedocs.org/docs/user/hosting.rst

       We invalidate and refresh the cache on the CDN when the following actions happen:

-      * Your project is saved
+      * Your project is saved.
-      * Your domain is saved
+      * Your domain is saved.
-      * A version or branch is built
+      * A version or branch is built.

 .. _Cloudflare: https://www.cloudflare.com/

 Built-in content
 ----------------

-A number of content files can be said to be "built-in", since they are automatically generated and hosted together with your site.
+A number of content files are automatically generated and hosted together with your site.

-They are also possible to customize.
+You can read more about these files and how to customize them in this section.

 Custom Not Found (404) pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~